Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Energy density as a condition for fluidization

 The evolution of event-by-event fluctuations of the energy density in the middle and right plots further show that parts of the system may exceed a given $\epsth$ only in some events, in particular close to the edge of the fireball.
 For example, the average energy density at $(x,y,z)=(6,0,0)\ \fm$ point never reaches $\epsth=0.8\ \GeVfm^3$, but since $\varepsilon+\sigma_\varepsilon>0.8\ \GeVfm^3$ at the maximum, a non-negligible fraction\footnote{ $P(\varepsilon>\avg{\varepsilon}+\sigma_\varepsilon)=15.8\%$, assuming the distribution is normal.} of the events could be described as a fluid.
-This is a consequence of the aforementioned hotspots, suggesting that an average initial condition does not capture important physics, as these hotspots introduce large pressure gradients in the hydrodynamic evolution.
+This is a consequence of the aforementioned hotspots, suggesting that an average initial condition does not capture important physics, as these hotspots introduce large pressure gradients in the hydrodynamic fields.
+Because the relative fluctuations of energy density are not negligible, we produce only event-by-event calculations.

-In \cite{Inghirami:2022afu} stricter conditions for the applicability of hydrodynamics were imposed for collisions between $\sqrtsnn=2.4-7.7\ \GeV$, based on the shape of the energy-momentum tensor.
+We further note the findings in Ref. \cite{Inghirami:2022afu}, where better suited conditions for the applicability of hydrodynamics, based on the off-diagonality and anisotropy of the energy-momentum tensor, were imposed for collisions between $\sqrtsnn=2.4-7.7\ \GeV$.
 It was found that these conditions are only fulfilled in a significant part of the evolution for averaged events, and rarely in an event-by-event basis.
-Although our framework can provide averaged initial conditions, since the relative fluctuations of energy density are not negligible, in this work we focus on event-by-event calculations.

-Since the energy density probes the mean free path well, the event-by-event and spatial fluctuations motivate using this $\epsth$ criterion to dynamically switch to a hydrodynamic evolution.
+However, the correlation between high energy density volume elements and closeness to an equilibrium energy-momentum tensor vanishes in averaged initial states.